abudri/Docker/README.md

 ## Glossary

+**Docker** - What is it?
+Docker is not a standalone software, it’s a platform for managing Linux containers.
+Whenever someone mentions docker in the context of software, they are talking about docker CE or docker EE.
+Docker is developed by Docker, Inc to simplify the usage of Linux containers.
+The platform consists of multiple tools for running and managing Linux containers, which include:

+**Docker daemon/engine**  - responsible for generation and running of Linux containers.
+[Reference](https://www.freecodecamp.org/news/comprehensive-introductory-guide-to-docker-vms-and-containers-4e42a13ee103/)

+**Docker client** - a separate application which controls docker daemon through the REST API.
+[Reference](https://www.freecodecamp.org/news/comprehensive-introductory-guide-to-docker-vms-and-containers-4e42a13ee103/)

+**Docker-compose, docker-machine, and docker swarm** -  orchestration tools, they are not necessary for running processes inside Linux containers, but they make container management very simple.
+To be frank, in real life scenarios they are pretty much a necessity, because managing all those containers, hosts and clusters of hosts manually is difficult.
+[Reference](https://www.freecodecamp.org/news/comprehensive-introductory-guide-to-docker-vms-and-containers-4e42a13ee103/)

 **Docker Hub** - is a service that provides a registry of docker images.
 We can store our images on the docker hub and pull images made by others for us to use.
 [Reference](https://www.freecodecamp.org/news/comprehensive-introductory-guide-to-docker-vms-and-containers-4e42a13ee103/)

 **Docker Registry** - allows us to host our own private registry in case we don’t want to use an existing one.
 [Reference](https://www.freecodecamp.org/news/comprehensive-introductory-guide-to-docker-vms-and-containers-4e42a13ee103/)

+**Docker for Mac and Docker for Windows** - separate tools that simplify developing with docker on Mac or Windows.[Reference](https://www.freecodecamp.org/news/comprehensive-introductory-guide-to-docker-vms-and-containers-4e42a13ee103/)